Classic Wine Route

 We continue our trip south through Salta's Argentine wine country via the historic town of Molinos, home of the last ever Spanish Royalist governor, and the picturesque villages of Seclantas and Angastaco: all set in outstanding and constantly-changing scenery.
 The Quebrada de las Flechas is a breath-taking lunar landscape.
 I hope we can find time to visit the wine resort of Colomé, which boasts the highest altitude vineyards in the world, and an excellent museum dedicated to the Californian artist James Turrell.

-We arrive at Cafayate, the hub of Salta's wine region, home to some of the best boutique vineyards in the New World.
-And don’t miss the delicious wine ice cream, made with red Cabernet Sauvignon or white Torrontes.
+We arrive in Cafayate, the hub of Salta's wine region, and home to some of the best boutique vineyards in the New World.
+We will take you to family wineries where you can try Argentina's classic Malbec, Salta province's trademark white Torrontes (even in a sparkling version), and some more unusual varieties you may not have tried before.
+And don’t miss the delicious wine ice cream!

 Just south of Cafayate, at the pre-Inca ruins of Quilmes, you’ll discover the extraordinary story of this Diaguita tribe who lived an independent life for centuries, until the Spanish invaders cruelly broke their resistance.
 Nearby, at Amaicha del Valle, is one of the most impressive museums in Argentina, a work of art in itself: Pachamama Museum, dedicated to the pre-Hispanic indigenous culture.